You’ll want to run towards these Black Friday sports deals

 MyProtein protein flapjack: Was £18.99, now £9.44, Myprotein.com

 “This flapjack bar is very moreish – it tastes great, the texture is buttery soft and, with 20g of protein, it’s got a lot more protein than many other bars out there,” said our reviewer when testing these oaty treats in our best protein bars review.
-Crammed with muscle-building protein and plenty of carbs, MyProtein says these tasty treats are perfect for building and maintaining muscle post-workout, and with 50 per cent off right now when you use the code BLACK at the checkout, gym bunnies won’t want to miss out.
+Crammed with muscle-building protein and plenty of carbs, MyProtein says these tasty treats are perfect for building and maintaining muscle post-workout, and with 50 per cent off right now when you use the code “BLACK” at the checkout, gym bunnies won’t want to miss out.

 Under Armour women’s UA seamless low long heather sports bra: Was £38, now £18.97, Underarmour.co.uk